Luxury in a bottle: Looking at seven of the world’s most expensive whiskies ever sold

 Midleton Very Rare

 Moving on to Irish whiskies, one of the finest in the world, the Midleton Very Rare established itself as an ultra-rare luxury Irish whiskey.
-With a single bottle costing $45,000 (Rs 36.7 lakhs approx), just three bottles out of the rare 70 in the world went on sale this year.
+With a single bottle costing $45,000, just three bottles out of the rare 70 in the world went on sale this year.

 Made in the Midleton Distillery, Co.
 Cork, Ireland, these whiskies are packaged in handmade Waterford Crystal decanters and displayed in a wooden cabinet made from reclaimed whiskey vats.